DiegoPortoJaccottet/manual-tree-of-thought/README.md

     From all your first and improved tries, pick the best one.

-One can copy this result and paste it into a new chat with the LLM to create a new tree, perhaps asking to check for flaws and to solve these flaws.
+One can copy this result and paste it into a new chat to create a new tree, perhaps asking to check for flaws and to solve these flaws.